peterwwillis/clenv/README.md

    aws-cli/2.0.50 Python/3.7.3 Linux/4.15.0-135-generic exe/x86_64.ubuntu.18
    ```

-If you want, you can do all those steps at once (ex. `./cliv -n -I aws-cli-v2=2.0.50 aws2050 echo success`).

 # Extensions

-Extensions are completely optional helper programs that download and install any version of a program that you might want.
-They're just shell scripts that take one or two arguments, and assume they are running in a "version directory".
-You can write your own extensions and contribute them here, or fork this repo and maintain your own.
+Extensions are optional helper programs that download and install any version of
+a program that you might want.
+They are shell scripts that take a command-line
+argument, and check certain environment variables.

+Extensions assume they are running in an ALIAS directory.
+They will change to
+a `$CLIV_DIR/$CV_NAME` directory first if those environment variables are set.

 Check the [.ext/](./.ext/) directory for the available extensions.